Montmorency Falls: Our Complete Guide

 Can you eat on site?

 Yes, it’s possible to eat on site, but the options vary a lot depending on the season.
-During our visit in the middle of winter, only the small cafeteria located in the cable car station (at the foot of the falls) was open, with a few quick options like sandwiches, soups, and hot drinks.
-The restaurant at Manoir Montmorency, at the top, was closed during our visit, which seems fairly “normal” in the low season.
+During our visit in the middle of winter, only the small cafeteria in the lower cable car station (at the foot of the falls) was open, with a few quick options like sandwiches, soups, and hot drinks.
+The restaurant at Manoir Montmorency, at the top, was closed during our visit, which appeared to be normal for the low season.

-On the other hand, in summer, the offering is more complete with the Manoir restaurant open, as well as lighter counter-style or fast-food options on site.
+In summer, the selection is broader with the Manoir restaurant open, as well as lighter counter-style or fast-food options on site.
 There are also sometimes seasonal stands or food trucks near the busy areas.
-It’s still tourist-site food, though: if you want a real meal, it may be better to plan for Quebec City or nearby Île d’Orléans.
+It is still typical tourist-site food, though: if you want a real meal, it may be better to plan for Quebec City or nearby Île d’Orléans.

 Where to stay near the falls?

-If you want to stay overnight near the area, the simplest option is to stay in Quebec City, located only about fifteen minutes away.
-The city offers a very wide choice of accommodations, for all budgets, and makes it easy to combine visiting the falls with exploring Old Quebec.
-It’s clearly the most practical option for the majority of travelers.
-The link above offers a great selection made by us to find the accommodation you need based on several preferences.
+If you want to stay overnight near the area, the simplest option is to stay in Quebec City, only about fifteen minutes away.
+The city offers a wide range of accommodations for every budget and makes it easy to combine visiting the falls with exploring Old Quebec.
+For most travelers, it is the most practical choice.
+The link above includes our selection of places to stay, organized around different preferences.

-You can also stay on the Beaupré Coast or on Île d’Orléans, right across from the falls, for a more nature-focused and quieter setting.
+You can also stay on the Beaupré Coast or on Île d’Orléans, right across from the falls, for a quieter, more nature-oriented setting.
 You’ll find B&Bs, inns, and accommodations with river views, often more peaceful than in the city.
-That can be a good idea if you then continue your itinerary toward Charlevoix or the Beaupré Coast.
+This can be a good option if you then continue your itinerary toward Charlevoix or the Beaupré Coast.

 Prices, hours, and practical information

-Access to Parc de la Chute-Montmorency is paid for visitors, with a site entrance fee that can be combined with the cable car depending on the option you choose.
-To give you a recent ballpark (2025-2026 season), access to the park for an adult who is not a Quebec resident is around 9.50 CAD in low season and up to around 12.60 CAD in high season.
-The cable car, which connects the foot and the top of the falls, costs around 14.95 CAD round trip for an adult (2025-2026 rate), with reduced rates for children and families.
-That’s the option we chose with the combined package, which we found pretty consistent for the experience offered and the ease of visiting.
+Visitors must pay an entrance fee to access Parc de la Chute-Montmorency, with a site entrance fee that can be combined with the cable car depending on the option you choose.
+For the 2026–2027 season, regular adult admission is CAD 10.42 in low season and CAD 13.91 from May 11 to November 1, 2026.
+The cable car, which connects the bottom and top of the falls, costs CAD 14.95 round trip for an adult in 2026–2027, with reduced rates for children.
+That’s the option we chose with the combined package, which we felt was reasonable for the experience and the convenience it added.

-Hours and the opening of certain areas (panoramic staircase, trails, activities) vary a lot depending on the season and especially weather conditions, particularly in winter.
+Hours and the opening of certain areas (panoramic staircase, trails, activities) vary considerably with the season and weather conditions, particularly in winter.
 Since prices change regularly and some facilities may be temporarily closed, the most reliable approach is to check the official Parc de la Chute-Montmorency website before your visit to confirm up-to-date information.

-If you’d like to keep reading, I invite you to read our ice fishing experience in the Saguenay Fjord!
+To keep exploring the region, take a look at our ice fishing experience in the Saguenay Fjord!

 See you soon,